-17. I am a new faculty member at an institution that qualifies as an undergraduate institution under the provisions of the Research in Undergraduate Institutions (RUI) program solicitation.
+16. I am a new faculty member at an institution that qualifies as an undergraduate institution under the provisions of the Research in Undergraduate Institutions (RUI) program solicitation.
 Is it possible to apply for the CRII program under the RUI provisions?

 Yes.
-You may include the additional Certificate of RUI Eligibility or the RUI Impact Statement as part of a CRII proposal.
+If using the RUI designation, you must include the additional Certificate of RUI Eligibility or the RUI Impact Statement as a Supplementary Document.

-18. Can I submit to the CAREER program and to the CRII program in the same year?
+17. Can I submit to the CAREER program and to the CRII program in the same year?

 Yes, you may (provided the two proposals are substantially different).
-However, the CRII program is intended to provide faculty with resources to enable them to begin their research and achieve preliminary results that will, in turn, allow them when ready to write proposals that are more likely to succeed in very competitive programs such as CAREER.
+However, the CRII program is intended to provide faculty with resources to enable them to begin their research and achieve preliminary results that may, in turn, serve as the basis for future competitive research proposals, including to the CAREER program.

-19. I have a doctorate in Computer Science Education.
+18. I have a doctorate in Computer Science Education.
 Am I eligible to apply?